BrickMMO/tasks/accounts.markdown

 To complete this task, follow these steps:

+1. Register for a [LinkedIn](https://www.linkedin.com/) account and complete your profile.

+   Make sure to include the following information:

+   - Name
+   - Short Bio
+   - Avatar (use something professional)
+   - Banner (use something professional)

-1. Register for a [GitHub](https://github.com) account and complete your profile.
+3. Register for a [GitHub](https://github.com) account and complete your profile.

    ![GitHub Account](images/screenshot-github.png)